-No matter what treatment you have, you will still need to go back to the hospital for regular check-ups.
+No matter what treatment you have, you will still need to have regular check-ups.
 This is called follow-up.
 At each outpatient visit, your doctor will examine you and blood tests may be done.
 Follow-up often includes scans and X-rays.
 Ask your doctor if these are needed and how often they'll be done.

 'My scans have remained stable.
 Treatment continues but the disease doesn't.
 Good news is an understatement.'
-MARIAN

 Tell your doctor or nurse how you have been since your last appointment.
 Remember to tell them about any new symptoms, aches or pains you have, or if you are finding it hard to cope.
-Sometimes it helps to write down what you want to say before you see the doctor, so you don't forget what you wanted to say.
+It can help to write down what you want to say before you see the doctor, so you don't forget what you wanted to say.

 It's important to attend your follow-up appointments as they will allow your doctor to help with any side-effects that you may have.

-He or she can also check for signs of new side-effects that may develop.
+Your doctor can also check for signs of new side-effects that may develop.
 It is better to be aware of these as early as possible so that suitable treatment can be given.